Veterinary School Preparation - Experience

 Most students are encouraged to do one or more of the following to gain exposure to veterinary medicine and the healthcare field.

-- Conduct an informational interview, shadow or observe a veterinarian.
+- Shadow or observe a veterinarian.

-- Find a healthcare related Internship:
+- Find a healthcare-related Internship:

-Getting exposure to the veterinary profession can make you a competitive applicant and help you begin to identify what skills, values and interests you enjoy in this profession.
+Getting exposure to the veterinary profession can make you a competitive applicant and help you begin to identify what skills, values, and interests you enjoy in this profession.